mjansen4857/pathplanner/Writerside/topics/pplib-Build-an-Auto.md

   public RobotContainer() {
     // ...

-    // Check if currently attached to the FMS boolean isCompetition = DriverStation.isFMSAttached();
+    // For convenience a programmer could change this when going to competition. boolean isCompetition = true;

     // Build an auto chooser.
 This will use Commands.none() as the default option.
-    // As an example, this will only show autos that start with "comp" while
+    // As an example, this will only show autos that start with "comp" while at
-    // currently attached to FMS
-    autoChooser = AutoBuilder.buildAutoChooserWithOptionsModifier(
+    // competition as defined by the programmer autoChooser = AutoBuilder.buildAutoChooserWithOptionsModifier(
       (stream) -> isCompetition
         ? stream.filter(auto -> auto.getName().startsWith("comp"))